In today’s post, I want to write what I consider to be the status of the network marketing Industry as of 2018.

 *** These stats are from the Direct Selling Association

 While our industry is huge, and has steady growth, we are dealing with some SIGNIFICANT issues on the internet right now.
 I believe these issues will continue to hurt our industry UNTIL they are fixed (if that is even possible).
-I believe that if things continue at this rate, eventually our industry will go away.
+I believe that if things continue at this rate, our industry will get left behind.

 Obviously, not everyone will agree with me on this.
 That’s okay.
 All I ask is that you keep an open mind and hear me out.
 Some of the major issues include: